sehunjoo/mp-res/docs/examples/get_doc_at_least/README.md

 # Get all materials containing *at least* a set of elements

-This examples describes how to get data for materials containing _at least_ a list of elements.
-For example, get data for all Li-containing materials in the Materials Project database.
+This examples describes how to get data for materials containing _at least_ a list of elements from the Materials Project database.

+For example:

+- all Li-containing materials (Li + &Alpha;)
+- all materials containing earth abundatn O and Si (O + Si + &Alpha;)

 ## **materials.summary** endpoint